 We’re home to one of the largest business schools in East Anglia, offering courses that are at the cutting edge of current business practice.
 Our students exchange ideas and knowledge with local employers through internships, mentoring and employment workshops.
 It’s a relationship that benefits both parties.

 In the 1990s, we started to develop training programmes with employers such as Ford Motor Company.
-These were forerunners of our award-winning Degrees at Work programme, which works with businesses such as Harrods to create bespoke university courses for their staff.
+These were forerunners of our award-winning Degrees at Work programme, which works with businesses to create bespoke university courses for their staff.
 In 2017 we launched degree apprenticeships, to help local employers develop their talent.

 In the same year that we were named Entrepreneurial University of the Year, nearly 5% of our students went on to launch their own businesses.
 It’s a testament to initiatives like The Big Pitch, which encourage students from across the University to hone their early-stage business ideas.